chinese-soup/WattmanGTK/README.md

     python -m pip install -e .
 ```

-After installation, the ``` wattmanGTK ``` command is available from any terminal.
+After installation, the downloaded files may be deleted.

-Alternatively, the tool can also be launched from the command line by running
+After installation, to run type in any terminal window:

 ```
-    python3 run.py
+    sudo wattmanGTK
 ```

 in a terminal where you cloned the repository.
 When you want to apply the settings given in the GUI click apply, and instructions will be given on how to apply the overclock.
 This is at your own risk!